Chapter 3: The Sin: Casting

+Filming and visual effects

+Principal photography began in the first week of October 2018 in Southern California.
+Filming took place at the Manhattan Beach Studios in California under the working title Project Huckleberry, while also receiving a limited location filming in the area of Los Angeles.
+The series applies the StageCraft which was created with the intention of capturing the digital environments rendered on a video wall in real time in order to bring high quality images for the to final effects.
+Greig Fraser was the sole director of photography for the first and third episodes, which were filmed together at the same time.
+Filming for the first season wrapped on February 27, 2019.
+Visual effects for the episode were created by Industrial Light & Magic (ILM), Base FX, ImagineEngine, MPC, Pixomondo, El Ranchito, Ghost FX, Hybride FX, and Important Looking Pirates.
+The development of the visual effects was supervised by Richard Bluff.

 Music

-Ludwig Göransson composed the musical score for the episode.
-The soundtrack album for the episode was released on November 22, 2019.
+A soundtrack album for the episode was released by digitally by Walt Disney Records on November 22, 2019, featuring Ludwig Göransson's score.
+On August 24, 2020, it was announced that Mondo would be releasing a limited edition for the complete score of the first season on vinyl edition, consisting of 8-CD discs for each episode with each one set pressed with a 180 Gram vinyl disc housed in it own jacked that features artwork by Paul Mann, while the box set is adorned with Mando's mudhorn Signet.
+The pre-orders for the soundtrack started on June 26, and finally released on December 15.

 Reception

 Critical response

-"The Sin" received critical acclaim.
+"Chapter 3: The Sin" received critical acclaim.
 On Rotten Tomatoes, the episode holds an approval rating of 94% with an average rating of 8.2/10, based on 33 reviews.
 The website's critics consensus reads, "Director Deborah Chow brings the action in 'The Sin', an effective and exciting installment that pushes deeper into The Mandalorian's story."

 In a positive review, Tyler Hersko, of IndieWire, stated that "[It] has done an admirable job of establishing its premise and most of its main characters in its first three episodes, but it remains to be seen if the rest of the season can move those elements in an interesting (and hopefully inventive) direction."
 Kelly Lawler of USA Today wrote: "Three episodes into the series set in a galaxy far, far away, Baby Yoda has emerged as the shining star of Mandalorian, the standout character who keeps fans coming back for more as the uneven series chugs on."
 Katie Rife of The A.V.
 Club gave the episode a grade B+, and praised Göransson's score, saying it sounds like Ennio Morricone's themes played by robots, "perfect for the show's tone".

-Awards

-The episode was nominated for the Primetime Emmy Award for Outstanding Fantasy/Sci-Fi Costumes.
+Ben Lindbergh for his review from The Ringer praised the fact that the main character has changed sides, "making The Mandalorian better by selling its protagonist's faceless face turn", and recognized that Baby Yoda was cute.